Alexander Tzonis

-Alexander Tzonis (Greek: Αλέξανδρος Τζώνης; born November 8, 1937) is a Greek-born architect, author, and researcher.

-He has made contributions to architectural theory, history and design cognition, bringing together scientific and humanistic approaches in a synthesis.
-Since 1975, he has been collaborating in most projects with Liane Lefaivre.
+Alexander Tzonis (Greek: Αλέξανδρος Τζώνης; 8 November 1937 – 1 March 2026) was a Greek-born French architect, author and researcher.
+He made contributions to architectural theory, history and design cognition, bringing together scientific and humanistic approaches in a synthesis.
+From 1975, he collaborated in most projects with Liane Lefaivre.
 In 1985, he founded and directed Design Knowledge Systems (DKS), a multidisciplinary research institute for the study of architectural theory and the development of design thinking tools at TU Delft.
 Tzonis is known for his work on the classical canon, history of the emergence and development of modern architectural thinking, creative design by analogy, and introducing the idea of critical regionalism.

-Biography
+Background

 Alexander Tzonis was born in Athens where he attended Athens College.
 His grandfather, Alexandros Tzonis, (1877–1951) architect, graduated from the Mimar Sinan Fine Arts University in Istanbul in 1901 and practiced in Thessaloniki during the Interwar period.
 His parents studied in Athens, Graz, and Vienna and were research associates at the Vivarium, Vienna (Prater) under Hans Leo Przibram and at the Kaiser-Wilhelm-Gesellschaft zur Förderung der Wissenschaften, Berlin under Max Hartmann.
 Between 1941 and 1945 his father, Konstantinos Tzonis, was professor of biology at the Aristotle University of Thessaloniki and his mother, Hariklia Xanthopoulos, the first female chemical engineer in Greece, were both active in politics and in the Greek Resistance.

+Tzonis died on 1 March 2026, at the age of 88.

 Education

 Tzonis studied architecture at the National Technical University of Athens (1956–1961).
 Between 1955 and 1956, he was instructed privately in painting by Spyros Papaloukas. and by Dimitris Pikionis, by then retired from active teaching at Athens Polytechnic.
-During his studies in the Polytechnic (1956-61), Tzonis worked in parallel as a stage designer in the theatre and cinema, (as art director of Jules Dassin-directed film, Never on Sunday, 1960) and assisted the painter and stage designer Yannis Tsarouchis.
+During his studies in the Polytechnic (1956–61), Tzonis worked in parallel as a stage designer in the theatre and cinema, (as art director of Jules Dassin-directed film, Never on Sunday, 1960) and assisted the painter and stage designer Yannis Tsarouchis.

 In 1961, he moved to the United States as a Fulbright and Ford Fellow, where he pursued his studies at Yale University, briefly at the Drama School, and soon after in the School of Art and Architecture under Paul Rudolph, Shadrach Woods, Robert Venturi, and Serge Chermayeff.